 - Keep lights low or off when not needed

-- Use low wattage incandescent light bulbs or LED bulbs in place of incandescent bulbs
+- Use low wattage incandescent light bulbs or LED bulbs in place of incandescent bulbs for increased energy efficiency

 - Turn off lights in any room not being used